Holiday Notice

 As organizations hire more product managers, they see the value of equipping their people with product management skills.
 According to the Future of Product Management Report, 94% of product professionals will stay with a company longer if the company invests in their professional development.
 Organizations that invest in their people also benefit from building internal capabilities and increasing retention.

-As organizations hire and grow talent, they need to consider these imperative skills for both product owners and senior product managers to ensure their products serve their customers’ needs in the right way, at the right time.
+As organizations hire and grow talent, they need to consider these imperative skills for product owners and for senior product managers to ensure their products serve their customers’ needs in the right way, at the right time.

 Elevate Your Learning